-China takes this dispute so seriously, that they become furious if an American politician even sets foot in Taiwan.
-They now have the island surrounded and conduct military operations every day...
+China takes this dispute so seriously that they become furious if an American politician even sets foot in Taiwan.
+They now have the island surrounded, and they conduct military operations every day...
 Just to prove they can bombard it with missiles if necessary.

 They’ve routinely threatened the use of military force to take the island back.